 Have you been to Santo Domingo?
 What are your favorite things to eat, places to stay, or things to do?
 Comment below with more recommendations!

 Thank you to the Dominican Republic Ministry of Tourism for hosting my visit to Santo Domingo.
+This post may include affiliate links, which comes at absolutely no cost to you.
+All proceeds go directly back into maintaining this website and making it better for you.
 All opinions are my own.